 Photos: Top Left – Mary Blair’s background painting and colour styling of the train ride to Baia sequence for The Three Caballeros.
 Top Right – The very stylish Mary Blair at work.
-Bottom Left – With Production Assistant Larry Lansburgh and Animator Fred Moore at The Three Caballeros wrap party.
-Bottom Right – Walt Disney presents Mary Blair with a doll in her likeness for It’s a Small World.
+Bottom Left – With Production Assistant Larry Lansburgh and Animator Fred Moore at The Three Caballeros wrap party. *Photo originally published by Cartoon Brew.
+Bottom Right – Walt Disney presents Mary Blair with a doll in her likeness for It’s a Small World. *Photos courtesy of The Walt Disney Company and the estate of Mary Blair.

 1. Artistic Training Chouinard Art Institute, Los Angeles